electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/q4-e-tron/interior/steeringwheels/_index.md

 ![2zq](2zq.jpg "Double-spoke leather steering with paddles")

-## The double-spoke leather sports steering wheel
+## The double-spoke leather sports steering wheel option 2FS

 The double-spoke leather sports steering wheel, which is flattened at the top and bottom, impresses with its sporty look and fits well of the hand.
 The height and distance of the steering wheel can be adjusted manually.
 The steering wheel is equipped with multifunction buttons with touch controls for convenient operation of the extensive standard and optional infotainment features.